Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 ```python
 first_name = 'John"
 # this will not work
 ```
 [/slide]

 [slide]
 # Comments
-When writing code in Python, it’s important to make sure that your code can be easily understood by others.
+When writing code in **Python**, it's important to make sure that your code can be easily understood by others.

 Giving variables obvious names, defining explicit functions, and organizing your code are all great ways to do this.

 Another easy way to increase the readability of your code is by using comments!

 A comment is text in your program that is **not executed as a code**.

-* Commonly used to document code

 ```python
 # name = "John" <- this code will not be executed
 ```
-[/slide]

-[slide]
-# Video

-[vimeo-video videoId="341528681" startTimeInSeconds="1873" endTimeInSeconds="2655" /]

 [/slide]